cvopicka/cvopicka.github.io/var/log/resume.md

   - Address security matters
   - Lead Dept IT Staff with assignments and approvals
   - Act as liason between State IT, Dept IT, and Agency Leadership
+  - Take on many of the responsibilities of CIO and Network Administrator in their absence
 - Statewide Projects Technical Support - Montana State Library - Helena, MT (2018/11 - 2021/05)
   - Customer Support
   - Software development and management